Marc Lieb

-Marc Lieb (born 4 July 1980) is a former German Porsche factory motor-racing driver.
+Marc Lieb (born 4 July 1980) is a German former Porsche factory motor racing driver.
 He won the FIA GT Championship in 2003 and 2005, and the European Le Mans Series in 2005, 2006, 2009 and 2010.
-He won the 24 Hours Nürburgring four times, one time the 24 Hours of Le Mans in 2016, in the 2008 12 Hours of Sebring, in the 2003 24 hours of Spa and in the 2007 Petit Le Mans.
+He won the 24 Hours Nürburgring four times, and won the 24 Hours of Le Mans in 2016, the 2008 12 Hours of Sebring, the 2003 Spa 24 Hours and the 2007 Petit Le Mans.
 He is also the 2016 FIA World Endurance Champion.

 Career

 Born in Stuttgart, Lieb started racing in karts in 1992.
 In 1995, he moved to cars, racing in the German Formula Renault 1800 championship.
 He finished 2nd in the championship the next year.
 In 1998, he moved to German Formula Renault 2000.
 In 1999, he finished 3rd in the Formula Renault Eurocup.
 In 2000, Lieb became a Porsche Junior driver, and raced in the Porsche Carrera Cup, finishing 5th in the championship.
 In 2001, he finished 7th in Carrera Cup, and also scored a podium in Porsche Supercup.

 In 2002, Lieb won the Carrera Cup championship with 4 wins.
 He also took 2 N-GT wins in the FIA GT Championship, at Brno and Enna-Pergusa.
 He raced at the 12 Hours of Sebring and Petit Le Mans as well, but failed to finish either race.
 For 2003, Lieb became a full Porsche factory driver, and raced in FIA GT.
 He won the N-GT championship, driving with Stéphane Ortelli for Freisinger Motorsport.
 Along the way, he won 3 races, including winning the Spa 24 Hours outright in his Porsche 911 GT3-RS.
 He also finished 2nd in the GT class at the 24 Hours of Le Mans.

 In 2004, Lieb raced in the American Le Mans Series with Romain Dumas for Alex Job Racing.
 Lieb started the season finishing 2nd in class at Sebring, and finished 4th in the championship after taking wins at Portland and Laguna Seca.

 After the 2004 season Lieb commenced studies in engineering at the University of Applied Sciences in Esslingen, combining his education with a reduced factory programme with Porsche.
 Lieb had previously studied automotive and motor engineering at the University of Stuttgart for two semesters before choosing to focus on racing.
 Lieb completed his degree at Esslingen after seven semesters of study and has subsequently combined his racing with a role as an engineer at Porsche Motorsport's workshop in Weissach.